weihaipy/saiorm/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 1. select will return all data

-2. get will modify _limit attribute automatically,and return the latest line only.
+2. get will modify _limit attribute automatically,then return the latest line only.
 **If you call get method, limit method will be overwrited**

-select and get receive a fields param.
+3. select and get receive a fields param.

 .. code:: python